Issue:

 Fecal Indicator Bacteria (FIB) Sampling

-The data in this interactive map includes Calusa Waterkeeper test sites and publicly available data from the Florida Department of Health (FDOH).
+The data in this interactive map includes the latest Calusa Waterkeeper test sites.
 Click on a site to get more information and note the last date of sampling.

 - It should be noted that we are not measuring or observing fecal matter in the water.
 These tests measure for fecal indicator bacteria, specifically enterococci.